B59-CloudDevOps/learn-kubernetes/README.md

 > Tomorrow, we will use terraform and provision EKS by using the EKS Module from Terraform registry

 > What is AWS EKS Mode ?

 > Why EKS Cluster when provisioning needs an IAM Role?
     EKS Cluster has to interact with other services like Load Balancers, EC2 , CloudWatch

+> Why EKS Cluster's Nodepools also needs an IAM Role ?
+    Node pools reports metrics to Cloud watch, Accessing EKS API, To pull the images from container registry, For autoscaling of nodes as well.

+> How can we connect to the kuberntes cluster ?
+    You need to generate the kube-config file.

+> What is the kube-config file ?
+    This file has the authentication information needed to connect to the cluster along with the cluster details.